timescale/docs/timescaledb/how-to-guides/hypertables/hypertables-and-unique-indexes.md

 Hypertable partitioning introduces some restrictions on unique indexes.

 ## Partitioning columns
-To determine what unique indexes you can create on a hypertable, first identify your partitioning columns.
+Before you create a unique index, you need to determine what unique indexes are allowed on your hypertable.
+Begin by identifying your partitioning columns.

 In TimescaleDB, the following columns are partitioning columns:
 *   The time column used to create the hypertable.
 Every TimescaleDB hypertable